StevenClontz/clontz.org/pages/puzzles/puzzle-types.md

 ## Math Puzzles

-There are two varieties that I'd like to distinguish:
+Arguably, these come in two varieties.

-### Traditional
+### Explicit

-Example:

 > Given \\(xy=6\\), \\(xz=10\\), and \\(yz=15\\), find the value of \\(xyz\\).